siyue-zhang/google-data-analytics-cert/README.md

 * Currency: individuals should be aware of financial transactions resulting from the use of their personal data and the scale of transactions
 * Privacy: preserving a data subject's information and activity any time a data transaction occurs (access, use, collection of data)
 * Openness: free access, usage, and sharing of data

+## Keys in database

+Primary key: unique identifier in the table

+Foreign key: a field within a table that is a primary key in another table